Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :alt: Screenshot of overview tab.
    :align: center

-The list can contain the following possible network interfaces
+The list can contain the following network interfaces

 * ``lo``: This is the loopback interface.
 It is a local interface, used for the communication between your program and the local Brick Daemon.